How to Build a Winning Culture #3: Ownership as a Team Game

 Team-Building Strategies for Collective Ownership

-Drawing parallels with successful teams, like the New England Patriots and their 'Do Your Job' culture, provides insights into how sales teams can foster collective deal ownership.
+Drawing parallels with successful teams like the New England Patriots and their "Do Your Job" culture, here's how sales teams can foster collective deal ownership:

-As sales methodologies evolve, there’s a clear shift towards collaboration and collective ownership.
-This isn’t just about being inclusive; it’s about harnessing the collective strength, diversity, and dynamism of a team to navigate the complexities of modern sales landscapes.
+As sales methodologies evolve, the shift toward collective ownership is clear.
+It's not just about being inclusive — it's about harnessing the full strength of your team to navigate the complexities of modern sales.

 Subscribe to our Monthly MEDDICC™ Media Newsletter